practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Ruby/README.md

 **CRuby** is the common implementation of Ruby (same like CPython for Python).

-### ZJIT
+### ZJIT in 2025

-In 2025, and from the same team, a successor to YJIT has been introduced: [ZJIT: Building a Next Generation Ruby JIT](https://rubykaigi.org/2025/presentations/maximecb.html), to overcome YJIT's deficits in "large-scale production environments".
+In 2025, and from the same team, a successor of YJIT has been introduced: [ZJIT: Building a Next Generation Ruby JIT](https://rubykaigi.org/2025/presentations/maximecb.html), to overcome YJIT's deficits in "large-scale production environments".

 <br/>